Sri Lanka rupee ends weaker on importer dlr demand

-COLOMBO, June 28 The Sri Lankan rupee ended weaker on Wednesday on late dollar demand from importers while the rupee was under pressure on an expected rise in imports, dealers said.
+COLOMBO, June 28 (Reuters) - The Sri Lankan rupee ended weaker on Wednesday on late dollar demand from importers while the rupee was under pressure on an expected rise in imports, dealers said.

 The spot rupee, which has been trading for the seventh straight session after being inactive for six weeks, traded at 153.48 during the day before closing at 153.40/50 per dollar, weaker from Tuesday's close of 153.32/40.